fdilke/bewl/README.md

 - Structure definitions for monoid, group, abelian group, ring with their respective algebraic laws
 - Can extend and remap algebraic structures, e.g. ring extends abelian group remaps group with an extra law
 - Universal and existential quantifiers
+- Strong binding 1a: a new layer with stars/quivers concreting over dots/arrows.
+Done for products.

 # To do